teacher-aj/HeschelCS/topic_00_HTML/README.md

     - Paragraphs: `<p>`

   - If you do not, spend some time on [W3Schools](https://www.w3schools.com/) or talk with your partner through a webpage.
+  - Our quiz on Thursday will be on the basics of html

 #### 2. Begin Project 00